intel/kvm-multios/documentation/ubuntu_vm.md

 6. Boot to newly installed Ubuntu VM as per [Launching Ubuntu/Ubuntu RT VM](#launching-ubuntuubuntu-rt-vm).

 # Manual Ubuntu/Ubuntu RT VM guest configuration (only required if image not created using automated installation)
+**Note: For reference .
+This section is not required when Ubuntu guest VM image was installed using KVM MultiOS Libvirt Portfolio release Ubuntu VM automated installation!"**

-This step is only required if reusing an existing VM image previously already manually setup as per platform Intel Ubuntu BSP release, and still wish to configure VM for KVM MultiOS Portfolio release supported features.
+If and only if when reusing an existing VM image previously manually setup as per platform Intel Ubuntu BSP release, but still wish to configure such guest VM image for KVM MultiOS Portfolio release supported features.

+Prerequisites:
+- Guest VM image format should be in QCOW2
+- Guest image file is named and located as per path set in <source file="..."> element of Ubuntu with VNC VM XML file.

 Steps:
 1. Boot guest VM

         ./platform/<plat>/launch_multios.sh -f -d ubuntu
         Run in terminal on host platform:

         virt-viewer -w --domain-name ubuntu